aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_GEN_IGNORE

-    Write a record, regardless of generation
+    Write a record regardless of generation

 .. data:: POLICY_GEN_EQ

-    Write a record, ONLY if generations are equal
+    Write a record only if generations are equal

 .. data:: POLICY_GEN_GT

-    Write a record, ONLY if local generation is greater-than remote generation
+    Write a record only if local generation is greater than remote generation

 .. _POLICY_KEY: